 Captain Caliendo College Assistance Fund (CCCAF)

-The 2019 essay subject, application, and guidelines can be found here on 1 January, 2019.
+The 2019 essay subject, application, and guidelines can be found here.

 The CCCAF Scholarship assists dependent children of CPOA/CGEA members in defraying expenses incurred at a university, college, or vocational school of acceptance.
 Applicants participate in an essay contest, with the subject having been selected at the CPOA/CGEA Annual Convention.
 A Committee consisting of CPOA and CGEA members reads and scores all submitted essays.
 Three grants in the amounts listed below, will be awarded to the individuals submitting the top entries.

 - 1st. $5000.00